Countdown to next-gen GPS

-The ground system has achieved the highest level of cybersecurity protections of any U.S. Department of Defense space system, implementing 100 percent of the DoD's 8500.2 Defense in Depth information assurance standards, and without waivers.
-Its open architecture allows it to adopt new capabilities and signals as they become available, ensuring continued protection against new cyber attacks.
+The ground system has achieved the highest level of cybersecurity certification of any U.S. Department of Defense space system, implementing 100 percent of the DoD's 8500.2 Defense in Depth information assurance standards, and without waivers.
+Its open architecture allows it to adopt new capabilities and signals as they become available, ensuring continued protection against new cyberattacks.

 “We’re cognizant that the cyber threat will always change, so we’ve built GPS OCX to evolve and to make sure it’s always operating at this level of protection,” said Dave Wajsgras, president of Raytheon's Intelligence, Information and Services business, which built GPS OCX.

-In addition to GPS OCX’s role, RGNext, a joint venture between Raytheon and General Dynamics IT, provided support to ensure the safe launch of the Falcon 9 rocket with the GPS III satellite.
-RGNext operates the launch range on behalf of the U.S. Air Force, providing maintenance, range safety, weather monitoring, communication and surveillance support for all defense, civil and commercial launches at the range.
+RGNext, a joint venture between Raytheon and General Dynamics IT, will provide support to the GPS III rocket launches.
+RGNext operates the launch range on behalf of the U.S. Air Force, providing maintenance, range safety, weather monitoring, communication and surveillance for all defense, civil and commercial launches at the range.

 "RGNext's launch of GPS III is a routine mission for us, but it's very pleasing that Raytheon is such a major player in the payload," said Don McMonagle, an RGNext program manager and former astronaut.

-Once the GPS III constellation becomes fully operational in 2021, it will boast a host of new features.
+Once the GPS III constellation becomes fully operational, it will boast a host of new features.
 A new civilian signal called L1C will increase interoperability with other global GPS systems and the new GPS III’s M-code signal for military use will provide increased anti-jam capability and better penetration into hard-to-reach locations.
 And with three times greater accuracy, both civilians and the military will benefit.

-The SpaceX rocket got the satellite up to about 750 miles into space before it disengaged; then the spacecraft took 10 days, burning seven times, to get itself into operational orbit at about 12,500 miles into space.
+A rocket delivers the satellite to a low-earth orbit, approximately 750 miles into space; the spacecraft spends seven to 10 days, executing six to eight precise burns, to reach its operational orbit at about 12,500 miles into space.

-Now in orbit, satellite operators on workstations in Waterton, Colorado, will interface with Raytheon’s GPS OCX Launch and Checkout System equipment at Air Force Space Command’s 2nd Space Operations Squadron, based at Schriever Air Force Base, Colorado.
+Once in orbit, satellite operators on workstations in Waterton, Colorado, work with Raytheon’s GPS OCX Launch and Checkout System equipment at Air Force Space Command’s 2nd Space Operations Squadron, based at Schriever Air Force Base, Colorado.
 The 2SOPS manages and operates the GPS constellation for civil and military users.